University of Karachi: Campus

 The university campus area is over 1279 acre of land, situated 12 km away from the city center of Karachi.
-The university has about four percent International students who come from 23 different countries in the regions of Central Asia, South Asia, the Middle East (West Asia) and Europe.
+The university has about four percent of International students who come from 23 different countries in the regions of Central Asia, South Asia, the Middle East (West Asia) and Europe.
 The university has a high standard of teaching, with many professors being well-known scholars and academics of international repute.
 In a short span of 40 years, the university has risen to acquire a high status in the field of education in Pakistan as well as in the region.

+On November 27, 2023, the Bohra community leader Dr. Syedna Mufaddal Saifuddin inaugurated a new state-of-the-art facility for law students on the Karachi University (KU) campus.
+The new School of Law building, spread over 45,000 square feet, features an Islamic ethos of positive change through education.
+With its large capacity, the building will allow a greater number of graduate and postgraduate students to pursue multiple law programs.

 Academic emphasis

 The most prestigious research center of the university is the International Center for Chemical and Biological Sciences which has over 500 students enrolled for PhD in organic chemistry, biochemistry, molecular medicine, genomics, nanotechnology and other fields.
 The Husein Ebrahim Jamal Research Institute of Chemistry, Dr. Panjwani Center for Molecular Medicine and Drug Development and the Jamil-ur-Rahman Center for Genome Research are an integral part of this multi-disciplinary research center.
 It was selected as the UNESCO Center of Excellence in 2016.
 The university's physics and statistics departments are claimed to be well known departments and its research output plays a vital role in the development of science and technology in the country.

 Furthermore, the department of mathematical sciences is one of the largest departments in the Faculty of Science, which has a three-floor building consisting of an electronic laboratory for computational mathematics.

 The department of architecture has produced award-winning designers, architects and artists, who are making their mark in the professional world.